mkdocs-publisher/mkdocs-publisher/documentation/04_blog/v060-obsidian.md

 <!-- more -->

-## Features implemented
+## Changelog

 ### General

-- added: internal class for HTML modifications
+- :material-plus-circle: internal class for HTML modifications
-- changed: project license to MIT
+- :material-sync-circle: project license to MIT

+### Auto-nav

+- :material-plus-circle: possibility to define `skip_dir` value in `README.md` (this affects only the directory and all subdirectories where the file is located)
+- :material-plus-circle: skip directories that name start with `_` (can be configured and disbled)
+- :material-check-circle: second level directories were producing double menu entries

 ### Blog

-- fixed: internal links for blog teaser/index, category, tag or archive pages
+- :material-check-circle: internal links for blog teaser/index, category, tag or archive pages
-- fixed: remove `edit_url` for blog teaser/index, category, tag or archive pages
+- :material-check-circle: remove `edit_url` for blog teaser/index, category, tag or archive pages

 ### Social

-- changed: code refactor of HTML modification elements and logging added
+- :material-sync-circle: code refactor of HTML modification elements and logging added

 ### Obsidian (new plugin):